ChenyuTang98/cse15l-lab-reports/lab-report5.md

 Crete-WhereToGo.txt
 ```

-Here I used `grep -l "Athen" *` to sdisplay the files that contains the given string "Athen".
-Here it means as long as the files contents contain the string "", then the file names would be displayed here.
+Here I used `grep -l "Athens" *` to sdisplay the files that contains the given string "Athens".
+Here it means as long as the files contents contain the string "Athens", then the file names would be displayed here.
 It is good for me to find the related articles containing the same keyword if I'm tring to do some researches.

-# List directories under specified path
+# Displaying only the matched pattern
-Here I used `find -type d` to list all the directories under the certain folder.
+Here I used `grep -o` to make the grep to display only the matched string by using the -o option.
 Source: [Link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
 ## Example 1:
 ### command: